Hake and Golden Rice

 The tartness of lemon is a classic flavour profile to pair with fish.
 In this recipe, lemon zest is mixed with the butter that bastes the hake for a rich and zesty finish.

 - Pour 300ml cold salted water (double for 4p) into a medium pot with a tight-fitting lid.

-- Stir in the rice, muscat and turmeric and bring to the boil.
+- Stir in the rice and curry powder and bring to the boil.

 - Once boiling, lower heat to medium, cover and cook for 10 mins.

 - Remove from the heat and keep covered for 10 mins or until ready to serve (the rice will continue to cook in its own steam).

 - Halve the pepper and discard the core and seeds.
 Slice into thin strips, then chop into roughly 1cm pieces.

 - Halve, peel and chop the onion into small pieces.